MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-manage-a-message-in-an-ost-without-invoking-a-synchronization.md

 ---
-title: "Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode"
+title: "Manage messages in OST without invoking a synchronization in Cached Exchange mode"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 3a1f0aa2-813f-222c-f871-0501de5d9dec
-description: "Last modified: July 23, 2011"
+description: "Contains a code sample in C++ that shows how to use IID_IMessageRaw in IMsgStore::OpenEntry to obtain an IMessage interface that manages a message in an offline folders file (OST) without forcing a download of the whole message when the client is in Cached Exchange Mode."
 ---

-# Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode
+# Manage messages in OST without invoking a synchronization in Cached Exchange mode

 **Applies to**: Outlook

 This topic contains a code sample in C++ that shows how to use `IID_IMessageRaw` in **[IMsgStore::OpenEntry](imsgstore-openentry.md)** to obtain an **[IMessage](imessageimapiprop.md)** interface that manages a message in an offline folders file (OST) without forcing a download of the whole message when the client is in Cached Exchange Mode.

 When a client is in Cached Exchange Mode, messages in the OST can be in one of two states: